shun-yo/Spaniel/README.md

 Use case
 -------

-This use case can be seen in the demo video as shown in this [link](https://youtu.be/HibJrxdUUvg).
+This demo can be seen in this [video link](https://youtu.be/HibJrxdUUvg).

 Data exfiltration analysis: on the left we have the attacker (Kali Linux), on the right, the victim (Debian on QEMU).